jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/console/io.rst

 wire) or if the application has crashed or is not sending commands fast enough.
 The maximum value for the watchdog time-out is 300 ms.
 Setting the time-out to zero turns off the watchdog and is not recommended.
-This field is optional and it is recommended to not override the default.
+This field is optional, and it is recommended to not override the default.